microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution01.md

 - Run FHIR API HTTP Requests:
     - First, open "AuthorizeGetToken SetBearer" and confirm WTH FHIR environment is selected in the top-right environment drop-down.
         - Click the Send button to pass the values in the Body to AD Tenant, get the bearer token back and assign it to variable bearerToken.
     - Open "Get Patient" and click the 'Send' button.
 This will return all Patients stored in your FHIR Server.
-(Postman may not show all of the results.)
+(Postman may not show all the results.)
     - Open "Get Patient Count" and click the 'Send' button.
 This will return Count of Patients stored in your FHIR Server.
     - Open "Get Patient Filter ID" and click the 'Send' button.
 This will return a Patient with that ID.
 Change the ID to one you have loaded and validate that it exists.
     - Open "Get Patient Filter Exact" and click the 'Send' button.
 This will return a Patient with the specified given name.
 Specify a given name from your FHIR import and validate it exists.